eubbc-digital/PVSolarRemoteLab/README.md

 Then, If you are in Linux, add permissions to the FTP user to write in the directory

-`sudo chmod 757 -R FTP/Data`
+`sudo chmod 777 -R FTP/Data`

 Next, run the rest of the services.
-Go bacj to the PVSolarRemoteLab directory and run the docker compose.
+Go back to the PVSolarRemoteLab directory and run the docker compose.
 This make take several minutes...

 `cd ..`